Updated on January 13, 2019

 It is also worth mentioning that customer will coat, paint and treat it as needed later.
 The original button was black with white arrow.
 Our customer will use its own special techniques to make this button look identical to the original one.

-Below you can see fully finished 3D printed object.
-All requirements are satisfied.
+Below you can see fully finished 3D printed button.
+It satisfies all requirements.

 And if you have some spare time, check out our other articles to learn even more